robots.txt for AI Crawlers: GPTBot, ClaudeBot & ChatGPT-User

 Why robots.txt Is the First Gate to AI Visibility

 You've invested in great content, built authority, and optimized for SEO.
-But ChatGPT and Perplexity still don't mention your brand.
+But ChatGPT, Gemini, and other AI engines still don't mention your brand.
 The culprit might be the most overlooked file on your website — robots.txt.
+Getting robots.txt for AI crawlers right is the critical first step before any other AI visibility work.
+Properly configuring your gptbot robots.txt directives is a foundational part of this.

 robots.txt is a plain text file in your site's root directory that tells search engines and AI crawlers which pages they can access.
 If your robots.txt blocks AI crawlers, your content is effectively invisible to the AI world.